mana-ui/form/README.md

 3. define form layout

-Usually fields of a form have the same layout, you can define this layout by fieldRender prop of Form.
+Usually fields of a form have the same layout, you can define this layout by `fieldRender` of Form.

 ```javascript
 <Form